oowekyala/intellij-javacc/README.md

 To change the injection level (or disable it), go to **Settings** | **Languages & Frameworks** | **JavaCC**.

-##### Inspections
+##### Inspections and intention actions

-Including unnecessary parentheses detection, ambiguous JJTree node descriptor, etc.
+Including unnecessary parentheses detection, unreachable production detection, ambiguous JJTree node descriptor, etc.